 Before you head out onto the Cycle Trail please click HERE to read or download your copy of the Alps 2 Ocean Cycle Trail Safety Suggestions for each section.

 Please prepare for the conditions and weather before you set out.
 In summer for example, please have plenty of water with you, wear sunblock and don't forget your sunglasses!
-Spring time and the weather can change quickly, please take something warm and a separate waterproof layer just in case.
+At any time and the weather can change quickly, please take something warm and a separate waterproof layer just in case.

 We are not aware of any other issues along the Trail (other than those listed here) but if you see a potential hazard please let us know about it....